 Formal Campus/UC Programs

 Both the campus and UC system offer “boutique” programs, for which a limited number of staff are selected for each cohort.
-We are committed to supporting the nominations of SPH staff to all of these programs and initiatives.
+We are committed to supporting the nominations of BPH staff to all of these programs and initiatives.

 Pairs experienced campus staff members with staff who are looking to develop themselves professionally.